-We do not recommend posting individual streets with these signs since demographics constantly change (families).
-The result would be inherent disregard for the signs since they would be posted on every street in every community and there would be budgetary constraints of installing these indiscriminately countywide.
-With this in mind, it is recommended these signs be installed at entry points to communities.
+We do not recommend posting individual streets with these signs since demographics constantly change (families), the resulting inherent disregard for the signs since they would be posted on every street in every community and budgetary constraints of installing these indiscriminately countywide.
+With this in mind we recommend installing these signs at entry points to communities.